How to Build Remote Work Culture & Why It's So Important

 — Jesse James Garrett, Chief Creative Officer at Adaptive Path

-How can a company cultivate an environment of psychological safety with remote employees?
+How can a company cultivate an environment of psychological safety with hybrid and remote employees?
 Here are the key ways:

 Behavioral: It all starts at the top.
 It’s important that company leaders show up with humility, curiosity, interest, and fallibility.
 Leaders set the expectation that it’s OK to make mistakes, and should be proactive, and promote participation.
 As leaders, ask for feedback from remote employees often via all-hands meetings, smaller “town halls,” or via surveys or 1:1s.
 Ask your teams to do the same with each other.